PiSupply/PiJuice/Software/README.md

 ```
 This is particularly indicated for Raspbian Lite or an headless installation.

 Note: The v1.6 debian packages are available for Buster and Stretch.
-The latest package for Jessie in the Raspbian is 1.4.
+The latest packages in the repo for Jessie are v1.4.
 Jessie users can install the v1.6 .deb packages manually from [here](https://github.com/PiSupply/PiJuice/tree/master/Software/Install) however v1.6 has not been tested under Jessie..